Can Slaughter Truly Be Humane?

 Gas stunning is the method typically used on pigs, where the animals are loaded into gas chambers and exposed to high levels of carbon dioxide.
 In many cases, pigs do not become unconscious immediately and the high levels of gas have been shown to cause great pain and distress as they gasp for air, squeal and struggle to escape for up to a minute before losing consciousness.

 How You Can Help Stop Their Suffering

 Ultimately, slaughtering animals is violent and never cruelty-free.
-The most humane thing we can do for these animals is to keep them off of our plates.
-When we choose plant-based options, we are denouncing the suffering of animals in slaughterhouses and on factory farms.
+The most humane thing you can do for these animals is to choose plant-based alternatives.
+When you choose alternatives to meat, dairy and eggs, you are denouncing the suffering of animals in slaughterhouses and on factory farms.
 With recipes from LoveVeg.com and increasingly accessible meat and dairy alternatives, helping animals with our food choices has never been easier.

 With rich emotional lives and unbreakable family bonds, farmed animals deserve to be protected.
 You can build a kinder world by replacing animal food products with plant-based ones.

 You can also help us end these cruel methods once and for all.
 By signing Animal Equality’s End Factory Farming petition, you are lending your voice against these practices and the suffering they cause to animals.